rsmp-nordic/tlc_programming/overview.md

 - controller configurations, e.g. list of intersections.
 - intersection configurations, e.g. signal groups and their conflict matrix.

-When the controller runs the program it will change lamps over time according, e.g. change between red, yellow and green.
-Flashing yellow, dark, etc. are also possible, depending on the signal group type.
+When the controller runs the program it will change lamps and/or other hardware over time, e.g. change between red, yellow and green.
+Flashing yellow, dark, sound signals, etc. are also possible, depending on the signal group type.

-The internals safety mechanisms of the controller must be active at all times and take over at any time a safety relevant fault occurs.
-Similarly, should the parameters lead to any unsafe, undefined or disallowed signals, the comtroller must take over the control and ensure that safety requirements are not compromised.
+The internal safety mechanisms of the controller must be active at all times and take over at any time a safety relevant fault occurs.
+Similarly, should the parameters lead to any unsafe, undefined or disallowed signals, the controller must take over and ensure that safety is not compromised.

 ## Format
 Program are stored as YAML files, but can be transmitted as eg. JSON or CBOR.